Greenstand/Tree_Species/doc/sdl_id.md

 One of the most important elements in a Greenstand seedling photo is the _species of plant_.
 Different species have different characteristics and are of different values for restoration programs.
-Labelling an image with its plant species adds information to the capture and builds training sets of images for machine learning.
+Labeling an image with its plant species adds information to the capture and builds training sets of images for machine learning.
 Eventually it is our hope that automated image analysis will be able to tag a photo with its species, but there is a lot of work to be done before then.